vipulnaik/working-drafts/lesswrong/aligning-my-web-server-with-devops-practices-part-2-security.md

   (strong and unique passwords, 2-factor authentication) for them.
-* Confirmation that email messages are sent to me for any critical account actions or updates, so that at least I know if somebody logs into my account without authorizationand start changing things.
+* Confirmation that email messages are sent to me for any critical account actions or updates, so that at least I know if somebody logs into my account without authorization and start changing things.

 ### Paying bills on time and maintaining a financial cushion